Installation

 - Temporary Key Login

-💡 Recommended: Suitable for individual developers:
+💡 Recommended method, suitable for daily use by individual developers:

 tcb login